Surfaces of general type with q=2 are rigidified: Proofs of the main results

-\begin{proof}[Proof of Theorem~\ref{thm: main}] Let $\sigma_0=\sigma,\, \sigma_1,\,\sigma_2$ be the three nontrivial elements of the Galois group of the bidouble cover $S\rightarrow A$.
-We know that $\sigma_0$ does not fix any curve.
+\begin{proof}[Proof of Theorem~\ref{thm: main}] Let $\sigma_0=\sigma,\, \sigma_1,\,\sigma_2$ be the three nontrivial elements of the Galois group of the bidouble cover $a_S\colon S\rightarrow A$.
+Note that $\sigma_0$ does not fix any curve.
 For $i=1,2$ let $D_i$ be the branch curve, the stabilizer over which is generated by $\sigma_i$.
-Since the (branched) covering space $S$ is smooth, the curves $D_1$ and $D_2$ are smooth, as is evident in the theory of bidouble covers (cf.~\cite{C84}).
-So they are both disjoint union of smooth elliptic curves (cf.~Proposition~\ref{prop: D}).
+Since $S$ is smooth, the branch curves $D_1$ and $D_2$ are smooth (cf.~\cite{Cat84, Cat99}).
+So they are both disjoint union of smooth elliptic curves (cf.~Proposition~\ref{prop: severi}).